Edit

 Sandbox environments represent an attack surface that can be exploited.
 To reduce risk, consider the following security best practices.

-• Implement strong authentication in the Microsoft Entra ID tenant associated with Azure subscriptions used to provision sandbox environments.
+• Implement strong authentication in the Microsoft Entra ID tenant associated with the Azure subscriptions that you use to provision sandbox environments.
 Follow the recommendations in SE:05 - Recommendations for identity and access management.

 • Use multifactor authentication (MFA) for all users.

-• Use Conditional Access policies to restrict access to sandbox environments.
+• Use conditional access (CA) policies to restrict access to sandbox environments.

 • Use integrated Microsoft Entra authentication to authorize access to Azure platform as a service (PaaS) services like SQL Database and Azure Storage.